Course Schedule: Timetable information will be available on Minerva.

 Major Physiology & Physics

-This program was designed specifically for students with a strong aptitude in physics and mathematics, who wish to pursue careers in the biological or biomedical sciences.
-The program provides a solid foundation in major areas of physics and mathematics (about two-thirds of the 77 required credits), together with a substantial training in physiology, which accounts for about one-third of the required credits.
+This program requires 82 credits and was designed specifically for students with a strong aptitude in physics and mathematics, who wish to pursue careers in the biological or biomedical sciences.
+The program provides a solid foundation in major areas of physics and mathematics, together with a substantial training in physiology, which accounts for about one-third of the required credits.
 Students should see one of the program advisors at the start of their first year.
 Course Requirements for this Program

 Major Physiology & Mathematics

-As with the major in Physiology & Physics, this is a highly specialized program, geared towards students who have a strong interes.
+This program requires 79 credits and like the major in Physiology & Physics, this is a highly specialized program, geared towards students who have a strong interest in mathematics.
 Students should see one of the program advisors at the start of their first year.
 Course Requirements for this Program

 Interdepartmental Honours Immunology